utshutchison/TestmeCloudant5/README.md

 # TestmeCloudant5

-## Code to demonstrate how to connect to Cloudant and retrieve JSON data as objects
+Code to demonstrate how to connect to Cloudant and retrieve JSON data as Java objects.